 14.4.f.
-Requesting, Granting. -- Sick leave may not be granted in advance of the employee's accrual of the leave or when the employee's disability, as verified by a physician/practitioner on a prescribed physician's statement form, is of such a nature as to render the employee permanently unable to perform his or her duties with or without accommodation; provided the employee may continue to utilize available sick leave during the accommodation consideration process not to exceed sixty (60) calendar days.
-In the event of any serious health condition qualifying for leave under FMLA, paid leave shall be designated as FMLA leave.
+Requesting, Granting. -- Sick leave may not be granted in advance of the employee's accrual of the leave or when the employee's disability, as verified by a physician/practitioner on a prescribed physician's/practitioner's statement form, is of such a nature as to render the employee permanently unable to perform his or her duties with or without accommodation; provided the employee may continue to use available sick leave during the accommodation consideration process not to exceed twelve (12) weeks.
+Paid leave taken for a qualifying serious health condition shall be designated as FMLA leave.

 Employees shall request sick leave in advance of taking the leave when requesting leave for routine dental and medical appointments.
+For unplanned sick leave, the employee must submit the leave request immediately upon return to work or, in cases of extended periods of leave, as directed by the appointing authority.
 Appointing authorities shall grant accrued sick leave requested by employees for the following reasons: